wheat-thin-wiens/dotfiles/dotfiles_README.md

 [Homebrew website](https://brew.sh/) to get Homebrew installed.
 Python is also installed via Homebrew, which requires that a virtual environment be set up to manage additional Python libraries.
 Check the README file in the Python repository for more details.

-The following additional programs have been installed using Homebrew
+The following additional programs have been installed using Homebrew:

 - alacritty
 - bash
 - bat
+- chruby
 - dotnet
 - dotnet-sdk
 - fd
+- firefox
 - font-meslo-lg-nerd-font
 - lua
+- mc
 - mono
 - mysql
 - mysql workbench